Capital District Transportation Committee (CDTC)

 ...Become part of an advisory committee?

 CDTC maintains several ongoing advisory committees that provide input into our planning efforts.
-Only the Complete Streets Advisory Committee is not open to the public.
+The Complete Streets Advisory Committee and the Equity Advisory Committee are not open to the public, although the Equity Advisory Committee is seeking new members.
 Working groups and task forces are also used to provide input on urgent or trending topics on an as needed basis.
 Visit CDTC's Advisory Committees and Working Groups page for a list of our current committees.

 If you are interested in joining a committee contact us.